 The footpath between the Abbey Orchard and Sumpter Yard is now closed.
 We understand that this is an inconvenience to those who regularly use the footpath and we would like to apologise to those affected.
 An alternative route is in place though the North Churchyard which is open 24 hours a day, 7 days a week.

-Entry to the Cathedral itself is via the West End or the Cedar Tree Door in Sumpter Yard.
+Entry to the Cathedral itself is via the West End, Abbot's Door or the Cedar Tree Door in Sumpter Yard.

-You can see a map of the alternative route and temporary entrances to the Cathedral here:
+You can see a map of the alternative route and entrances to the Cathedral here:

-The project will transform the way in which the Cathedral welcomes visitors and, together with the city’s new Museum, will help to raise the profile of St Albans.
+The project will transform the way in which the Cathedral welcomes visitors and, together with the city’s new Museum + Gallery, will help to raise the profile of St Albans.
 The building works will bring us a step closer to the new facilities that we have all been waiting for:

 - A welcome centre